Use case #0001

 Campaign automation: the trigger library Email & SMS AI uses for loan lifecycle campaigns

-A campaign manager who manually schedules every borrower communication — onboarding emails, EMI reminders, rate reset notifications, anniversary messages, pre-approval offers — is scheduling the same types of messages for thousands of borrowers, over and over, on a calendar that belongs to the institution rather than to the borrower's actual lifecycle.
+A campaign manager who manually schedules every borrower communication — onboarding emails, monthly payment reminders, rate reset notifications, anniversary messages, pre-approval offers — is scheduling the same types of messages for thousands of borrowers, over and over, on a calendar that belongs to the institution rather than to the borrower's actual lifecycle.
 The Email & SMS Campaign Agent AI replaces this with a trigger library: 42 pre-built triggers that fire automatically when a borrower event occurs, sending the right message on the right channel at the precise moment the event happens.
 No scheduling.
 No calendar.
 No campaign manager.

 Why trigger-based campaigns outperform scheduled campaigns — structurally, not circumstantially